rprimas/ascon-verilog/README.md

 ## Acknowledgements

-The interface of the Ascon core is inspired by the [LWC Hardware API Development Package](https://github.com/GMUCERG/LWC) that was mainly developed by the Cryptographic Engineering Research Group [(CERG)](https://cryptography.gmu.edu) at George Mason University (GMU).
+The interface of the Ascon core is inspired by the [LWC Hardware API Development Package](https://github.com/GMUCERG/LWC) that was mainly developed by the [Cryptographic Engineering Research Group](https://cryptography.gmu.edu) at George Mason University (GMU).